tom--/precis/README.md

 # International username and password strings using PRECIS

+### Summary

-PRECIS, "Preparation, Enforcement, and Comparison of Internationalized Strings", is a framework for handling Unicode strings representing addresses, identifiers and passwords.
+PRECIS, "Preparation, Enforcement, and Comparison of Internationalized Strings", is a framework for handling Unicode strings representing thinks like network addresses, identifiers and passwords.

+The client (e.g. web browser) **prepares** strings (e.g. username and passsword) before sending them over the network.
+Servers (e.g. a PHP web app) **enforce** specific rules (e.g. checking for disallowed characters, case folding, trimming, Unicode normalization) on the recieved strings *before* comparing them with local data (e.g. usernames and passwords in the database).
+The server must also prepare the local strings either at lookup time or when they are stored (for hashed passwords it must be the latter).

+### Functionality

 The `Precis` class provides static methods to: